SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 ![Accessing Seller Dashboard]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-access-link.png)

-After they land on the Dashboard, sellers can see their personal details on the right, while in the Dashboard Overview section on the left, they can see number of existing customers, as well as options for adding a new customer and previewing the list of existing customers.
+After they land on the Dashboard, sellers can see their personal details on the right, while in the *Dashboard Overview* section on the left, they can see number of existing customers, as well as options for adding a new customer and previewing the list of existing customers.

 ![Seller Dashboard Preview]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-overview.png)

 ### Creating Customer Account

-To create a new customer account, seller clicks the **Add a Customer** button in the Dashboard Overview section.
+To create a new customer account, seller clicks the **Add a Customer** card in the Dashboard Overview section.

 ![Adding New Customer]({{ site.baseurl }}/assets/images/fsa/OBO/seller-dashboard-add-customer.png)